Measles Vaccine Gets FDA Orphan Drug for Meso

 Oncovita plans to begin first-in-human trials by 2026, initially focusing on solid tumors that have not responded to checkpoint inhibitors.
 Mesothelioma is a priority indication given the limited options for patients after first-line chemotherapy and immunotherapy.

-The company, a spinoff from Institut Pasteur in Paris, has focused specifically on measles-based cancer therapies.
-MVdeltaC is their lead candidate.
+The French biotech has focused specifically on measles-based cancer therapies, and MVdeltaC is its lead candidate.

 What This Means for Patients

-For mesothelioma patients, MVdeltaC represents a fundamentally different approach than current treatments:
+For people with mesothelioma, MVdeltaC represents a fundamentally different approach than current treatments:

 - Novel mechanism: Unlike chemotherapy or standard immunotherapy, oncolytic viruses directly infect tumors